 One of the first questions the loan officer usually asks is how much you are looking to spend each month.
 They’ll have to check your finances and credit score to gauge if it’s workable.
 But most buyers throw out a number without considering the other costs.

-In fact, the average monthly payment in the U.S. is $503, notes CNBC.
+In fact, the average monthly payment in the U.S. is around $700 according to Car and Driver.
 And that’s before any other car ownership costs, like car insurance and maintenance, get factored in.

 To illustrate, assume you take out a 4-year, $25,000 car loan.
 The chart below demonstrates the impact a poor credit score has on monthly car payments: